Everything but the Girl (album): Background and release

 Everything but the Girl was only released in the United States, Canada, and a few other countries, such as Brazil.
 It consists of six tracks from Eden plus B-sides and non-album UK singles.
 In the several months gap between recording and releasing Eden, Thorn and Watt opened themselves to new influences, mostly the Smiths, with whom they also became close.
 This influence can be heard in "Never Could Have Been Worse" (released as a B-side to "Each and Every One" in the UK).

 Other new songs include "Mine", which was released as a single in the UK (where it reached No. 58) only four weeks after Eden, and marked a departure from the album's themes and sound, with Thorn singing about a single mother and gender politics involved in surnames.
-The other single "Native Land", which featured the Smith's Johnny Marr on harmonica, only reached No. 73.
+The other single "Native Land", which featured the Smiths's Johnny Marr on harmonica, only reached No. 73.
 The album completes its track listing with "Easy as Sin", "Riverbed Dry" (B-sides to "Mine" and "Native Land"), "Never Could Have Been Worse" and "Laugh You Out the Hose" (B-sides to "Each and Every One").